 - dried chamomile and star anise for garnish

-Combine 2 tablespoons of chamomile and 4 whole star anise and bring to boil.
-Remove from heat and let steep for 10 minutes until flavor is intense but not burned.
+Make herbal tea: Combine 2 tablespoons of chamomile and 4 whole star anise and add to muslin bag.
+To medium saucepan, add 1/2 cup of water and bring to light boil (almost par).
+Remove from heat when done.
+Drop in muslin bag with tea mix in lightly boiled water and let steep for 5-10 minutes until flavor is intense but not acidic.
 Strain and set tea aside.

 Whisk eggs in a medium sized bowl.
 Add and combine sweetened condensed and regular milk, 1/4 cup herbal tea, and both extracts.
 Set aside.